 Out West with Windows Down and Eyes Wide

 Exploring the Wild West by car is never a bad idea — all the views and a fraction of the heat.
 Drive Colorado National Monument’s 23-mile Rim Rock Drive and you’ll pass by almost two-billion years of rock erosion.
 Stop along the way to see the Saddlehorn Visitor Center or any number of viewpoints and hiking trails.
 You’ll be stunned by the park’s red rock canyons, but don’t let them distract you from possibly seeing iconic eagles as they soar above.

 Whether tacked onto the return drive after a formidable hike, or simply a way to see the outdoors and get away from the daily grind, scenic loops and long park drives make for lasting memories with friends or family in the comfort of your car.

-This year, the National Park Foundation is excited to once again partner with Subaru as we celebrate the 10th year of the Share the Love Event.
-Anyone who leases or buys a new Subaru vehicle now through January 2 can “Share the Love” for the parks by selecting the National Park Foundation as their charity of choice.
+In 2017, the National Park Foundation is excited to once again partner with Subaru as we celebrate the 10th year of the Share the Love Event.
+Anyone who leases or buys a new Subaru vehicle now through January 2, 2018 can “Share the Love” for the parks by selecting the National Park Foundation as their charity of choice.
 In return, Subaru will donate $250 to the National Park Foundation for each purchase or lease — and that means that future generations will be able to enjoy the parks for years to come.